augustinprotin/4A_ILIA_td2_dev_ops_protin_loctin/README.md

 # TD2-Dev-Ops-Protin-Loctin

-Our names are :
+Our names are:
 - Thomas Loctin
 - Augustin Protin

-We are currently in ILIA specialisation. you ca find [Athoms](https://github.com/Athoms71) and [Augustin](https://github.com/augustinprotin)
+We are currently in the ILIA specialization.
+You can find [Thomas](https://github.com/Athoms71) and [Augustin](https://github.com/augustinprotin) on GitHub.

-Here is a picture oaf us when we were child, already working :
+Here is a picture of us as children, already working:
 ![](https://images.radio-canada.ca/v1/ici-premiere/16x9/sciences-ecole-primaire.jpg)